arzwa/morph-bulk/README.md

 perform bulk runs with MORPH v1.0.6 (C++ version), which is included in this repository (refer to the <a href='https://github.com/arzwa/morphbulk/wiki'>wiki
 </a> for further installation instructions).
 The CLI is written using click in
-Python3.5 and runs on UNIX based systems.
+Python3.5 and runs on GNU/Linux based systems (tested on Ubuntu 16.04).

 To install `cd` to the cloned repository and run: